 7) In some carriages operating on UK lines, the sliding doors in either end of the carriage leading from the passenger compartment into the vestibule area slide in the same direction.
 Consideration should be given to configuring carriages so that the doors open in opposite directions.
 In this way, should the carriage be in an overturned orientation, passengers are more likely to gain easier access to at least one end of the carriage.

-the oral communication of safety information to passengers.
-In particular,
+trains and the oral communication of safety information to passengers.
+In

 It is hoped that the rail industry and regulatory authorities will explore these issues as they have a demonstrated impact on passenger survivability and hold the potential to make an already safe form of transport safer by design.

 Paper No 00/IM/55, ISBN 1899991 56 5, CMS PRESS, 2000